krofax/FreeBitcoin/Steps to Free Bitcoin.md

   i.
 Mobile Wallets

-    a.  breadwallet - www.breadwallet.com
+    breadwallet - www.breadwallet.com
     breadwallet is free and the most secure bitcoin wallet on apple mobile devices.
 I personally have used it in the past.
 It is a very easy to use bitcoin wallet, you can send and recieve bitcoins with a couple of taps.

   ii.
 Computer Wallets

+    Bitcoin Core - www.bitcoinore.org
+    The Bitcoin Core is the Basic and Original Bitcoin Wallet.
+It is developed by the people who made bitcoin.
+This is my current wallet and it is very easy to use, just like the others.

+# Step 2